Black Widow Spider Removal

-Three species of these are native to the McKinney, Texas area.
+Three species of spiders are native to the McKinney, Texas area

 It sometimes makes it easier to identify a brown widow if their egg sac if it is present.
 Their egg sacs resemble a sandspur and are tan, spherical, and have many small tufts of silk sticking out from them.
 Other widow spiders make white, smooth egg sacs tending to be pear-shaped.

 Brown widows also tend to be extremely timid and have rarely been reported to bite.
 Brown widows will build webs anywhere that there is sufficient space to make one.
 Brown widows tend to be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
 They reproduce frequently and disperse rapidly, Making them very hard to control.

 Southern Black Widow